Southend United F.C.: 2020–2024: Financial difficulties and double relegation

-2024–present: Justin Rees ownership
+2024–present: COSU ownership

 As a consequence of the unresolved winding-up order, Southend were placed under a fresh transfer embargo.
-Settlements were agreed with creditors, the winding-up petition was dismissed in the High Court, and on 19 July 2024, the Rees consortium completed its takeover of Southend United.
+Settlements were agreed with creditors, the winding-up petition was dismissed in the High Court, and on 19 July 2024, the COSU consortium headed by Justin Rees completed its takeover of Southend United.

 On the pitch, Southend finished the 2024–25 National League season in the play-off places, eventually meeting Oldham Athletic in the final at Wembley Stadium but lost 3–2 after extra time.
+The following season, 2025–26, Southend reached the FA Trophy final and again finished in the National League play-off places, but lost their qualifying match against Scunthorpe United.
+On 17 May 2026, Southend returned to Wembley and beat Wealdstone in a penalty shootout to win the FA Trophy.
+Two days later, head coach Kevin Maher plus coaching staff Darren Currie and Mark Bentley were sacked following a review of the 2025–26 season, with former England midfielder Kieron Dyer appointed as the new head coach on 8 June 2026.

 Club identity

 Tables of kit suppliers and shirt sponsors appear below: